 Communal roosting behavior

-To evaluate the relationship between biological variables and the evolution of communal roosting behavior in landbirds (Brusatte et al. 2015).
-I first collected data on communal roosting behavior.
-To do so, I first collected information on each species profile in Birds of the World, as it is the most comprehensive centralized database for birds’ natural history.
+To evaluate the relationship between biological variables and the evolution of communal roosting behavior in landbirds (Brusatte et al. 2015), I first collected data on communal roosting behavior.
+To do so, I gathered information on each species profile in Birds of the World, as it is the most comprehensive centralized database for birds’ natural history.
 When the information was not available for a given species, I used online databases and research papers using keywords like ‘species name and communal roosting’, ‘species name and social roosting’, and ‘species name and social behavior’.
 I then used the first five pages in google scholar to look for publications on the selected species.
 In parallel, I used Python's BeautifulSoup to web scrape Wikipedia for the number of literature references per species.
 The number of references where then clustered into three groups: not enough information (0-2 references), medium amount of information (3-5 references), and a lot of information (6-10).
 Clusters 1 and 2 where then used with web scraping tools to extract data from Wikipedia, OpenAlex, and Scopus.
 The manually collected data served as a benchmark to evaluate the accuracy of the web scraping results.
 The references in the output were then used to look for information on communal roosting behavior.
 This accelerated the search by dismissing species for which the number of references are negligible (cluster 1).

 Communal roosting behavior will be classified as a Bernoulli variable where 0 is non-roosting behavior, and 1 is complete roosting behavior.
 Species for which this behavior is not properly documented will be classified as data deficient, and excluded from the analysis.